-Oxymorphone is used to relieve moderate to severe pain.
-Oxymorphone extended-release tablets are used to relieve severe pain in people who are expected to need pain medication around the clock for a long time and who cannot be treated with other medications.
-Oxymorphone is in a class of medications called opiate (narcotic) analgesics.
-It works by changing the way the body responds to pain.
-More info »
+Used to relieve moderate to severe pain.
+Extended-release (ER) tablets are used to relieve severe pain in people who are expected to need pain medication around the clock for a long time and who cannot be treated with other medications.
+Source: National Library of Medicine

 Medicare Part D Claims